 Education about or understanding of health care risks and symptoms.
 Women who are not aware of disease risks and symptoms are more likely to wait to seek treatment until they are in pain or their symptoms interfere with daily tasks.

 Cultural practices and expectations.
-Women of some cultures may turn to traditional or "folk" remedies before seeking treatment from a physician.
+In some cultures, women may turn to traditional or "folk" remedies before seeking treatment from a physician.